Definition of Gastric Cancer

 The Siewert classification for adenocarcinoma of the gastroesophageal junction (AEG) is as follows:

 Histologically, the degree of differentiation (grading) of the tumor is determined from G1 to G4.
-The G1 being well-differentiated, slow growing with good prognosis; and G4 being undifferentiated, agressive with poor prognosis.
+The G1 being well-differentiated, slow growing with a good prognosis; and G4 being undifferentiated, aggressive, with poor prognosis.